BooleanCube/zelk.vim/README.md

 Installing the full colorscheme can be done in any plugin manager, if yours is not listed just search up how to install plugins using that plugin manager.

 <details>
-  <summary> Vundle </summary>
+  <summary>Vundle</summary>

-    1. Install Vundle successfully
+1. Install Vundle successfully.
-    2. Open your .vimrc and place this plugin in your file and save.<br/>
+1. Add the following text to your `vimrc` file and save it.
     ```vim
     call vundle#begin()
       Plugin 'preservim/nerdtree'
     call vundle#end()
     ```
-    3. Open Neovim in your terminal or emulator and type :PlugInstall and then relaunch neovim.
+1. Restart your terminal or emulator, run vim/neovim, and run the `:PluginInstall` statement to install your plugins and make sure you relaunch neovim to see the results.
 </details>

 Current appearance: